SU-HPC/SUPerman/README.md

 1. Open the run_superman.sh file, modify it as needed for your matrices, and save the changes.

-2. Make the bash script executable by running the following command:
+2. Make the run_superman.sh executable by running the following command:

 ```bash
   chmod +x run_superman.sh